Isabel Villanueva © Juan García Rosell

 Hailed by The Strad as ‘an artist who risks’ and described by Pizzicato Magazine as ‘a sensitive artist who knows how to immerse in the depths of music’, her passion for promoting the viola combined with her charismatic and expressive performances and her beauty of sound, connect inmediatly with audiences and make Isabel Villanueva one of the most valued and complete violists of today.

-Since the beginnings of her career she has promoted new music for viola, collaborating and premiering more than 20 works many dedicated to her by Gubaidulina, García-Abril, Sotelo, Khayam, Cervelló, Khoury, Olivero, Marco, among others.
-Her discography includes the Concerto for Viola by José Zárate with Orchestra of Extremadura for Sony Classical.
+Isabel has been involved collaborating and premiering more than 20 new works for viola, many of which are dedicated to her, including composers Gubaidulina, Sotelo, García-Abril, Kurtàg, Khayam, Khoury, Cervelló, Marco.
+Her discography includes the Concerto for Viola by José Zárate with Orchestra of Extremadura (Sony Classical 2017).

-From September 2022 Isabel Villanueva has been appointed Viola Professor at the Royal College of Music in London.
-She gives worldwide masterclasses in institutions including Conservatoire de Genève, El Sistema de Venezuela, Universidad Panamericana de México, University of the Arts in Tehran, Bogotá Interviolas Festival, Académie Musicale de Morges, Conservatoire Superieure de Musique du Liban, Spanish Youth National Orchestra.
+Isabel Villanueva is Viola Professor at the Royal College of Music in London, and regularly gives masterclasses in prestigious institutions worldwide including Conservatoire de Genève, El Sistema de Venezuela, Universidad Panamericana de México, Arts University in Tehran, Bogotá Interviolas Festival, Conservatoire Supérieure de Musique du Liban, Academia Stauffer in Cremona, Spanish Youth National Orchestra.

 Isabel was born in Pamplona (Spain) beginning her musical training in her hometown and in London, Siena, Geneva with professors Igor Sulyga, Lawrence Power, Nobuko Imai and Yuri Bashmet.

-Isabel Villanueva plays on a Enrico Catenar viola (Turin 1670) and uses Thomastik Infeld strings.
+Isabel Villanueva plays on a Enrico Catenar viola (Turin 1670).